Eat, sleep, surf, repeat

 Learn the local surf breaks

-After you’ve learned how to read a surf forecast, you are becoming way more aware of the advantages where to ride for the weekend-end getaway to surf.
+After you’ve learned how to read a surf forecast, you are becoming way more aware of the advantages were to ride for the weekend-end getaway to surf.
 It’s always a great idea to have alternative back-up’s in life, especially when you are a surfer.
 Sometimes when the sell has been inconsistent – knowing different breaks around your home area will increase the chances of catching great surf at least somewhere nearby.

 So, experiment surfing your home breaks more often – to figure out which swells works on different conditions.